 Could this be linked to Climate Change?

 Between 1994 and 2008, more than 30,000 flying foxes died in colonies across Australia from heat stress in 18 separate extreme heat events.
 Since then we have seen larger and seemingly more frequent fatal heat events, with 15,000 flying foxes dying in Sydney alone in 2013 and up to 100,000 across Australia in the last few days.
 Climate models predict that these extreme heat events are likely to increase in frequency, intensity and duration in the coming years.

 This is of great concern to scientists not only due to the increased risk of these “die off” events, but also for the long term impact it will have on the recovery of several of these already threatened species.
 The Grey-headed Flying fox was once considered an abundant species with numbers estimated in the many millions.
 Now less than 400 000 remain.
 As these flying foxes only have one pup a year, the loss of these mothers and pups due to extreme heat events poses a real risk to the survival of this vulnerable species and the important ecosystem services its provides.

 But the bats are not alone in coping with the heat—thanks to dedicated groups like Bat Conservation and Rescue QLD who have rescued many flying foxes and will continue to help future injured wildlife.
 This issue just stresses the importance of taking action both on the ground for wildlife and with legislation that mitigates our impact.

 About the author

 Micaela Jemison is a bat ecologist and science communicator.
 Originally from Australia, Micaela worked for a state government research institute as a wildlife biologist before moving the USA in 2013.
-She is the Communications Officer for the Australasian Bat Society and is working with Bat Conservation International on conservation projects in the Australasian region.
-She also is currently a research student at the Smithsonian Natural History Museum in Washington DC.
+She is the Communications Manager for Bat Conservation International and a member of the mammal department at the Smithsonian’s National Museum of Natural History in Washington DC.